 At a glance

-For: Pupils, prospective students, students, teachers, lecturers, university policy
+For: Pupils, prospective students, students, teachers, lecturers, higher education policy

-Topics: MINT orientation course with a bachelor's degree, model course - innovative interdisciplinary courses, strengthening the introductory phase, increasing the probability of academic success, supporting underrepresented student groups, orientation instead of doubts about your studies
+Topics: STEM orientation program with Bachelor's degree, model study program – innovative interdisciplinary study program, strengthening the initial phase of studies, increasing the probability of academic success, promoting underrepresented student groups, orientation instead of doubts about studies

 Location: University of Kassel

-Inspiring young people to study MINT, making it easier to start studying, promoting study skills, clarifying interdisciplinary connections, creating a secure foundation for choosing a subject, increasing the probability of success in their studies - these goals are linked to the orientation course plusMINT, which is funded by the QuiS21 program.
+Inspiring young people to pursue STEM studies, facilitating entry into university studies, promoting study skills, clarifying interdisciplinary connections, creating a secure foundation for choosing a field of study, and increasing the likelihood of academic success – these goals are linked to the plusMINT orientation study program, which is funded by the QuiS21 program.

 Orientation year with a unique organizational structure

-The orientation year prepares you for a reflective and sustainable choice of subject, which then applies from the third semester.
-With civil engineering, electrical engineering, computer science, mechanical engineering, mathematics, mechatronics, nanostructure sciences, physics, industrial mathematics and environmental engineering, students have an attractive catalog to choose their favorite subject for further studies.
+The orientation year prepares students for a well-considered and sustainable choice of study program, which then applies from the third semester onwards.
+With civil engineering, electrical engineering, computer science, mechanical engineering, mathematics, mechatronics, nanostructure science, physics, technical mathematics, and environmental engineering, students have an attractive selection of subjects to choose from for their further studies.

-Orientation study programs are young, innovative and go their own way with their offerings outside of the classic course structures.
-The University of Kassel is one of the founding members and active designers of the network for orientation (study) programs, which was founded in 2021 under the umbrella of the German Society for University Didactics (dghd).
-Testing new formats, studying effectiveness, ensuring quality, further developing curricula, sharing best practices - exchange with other universities is an important instrument in the establishment, further development and quality assurance of these innovative programs.
+Orientation study programs are young, innovative, and forge their own paths outside of traditional degree program structures.
+The University of Kassel is a founding member and active contributor to the Network of Orientation (Study) Programs, which was established in 2021 under the umbrella of the German Society for Higher Education Didactics (dghd).
+Testing new formats, studying effectiveness, ensuring quality, developing curricula, and sharing best practices – exchange with other universities is a crucial tool for establishing, developing, and ensuring the quality of these innovative programs.

 Dr. Susanne Völker , University of Kassel